is8ac/aural2/paper/aural2.md

 ## Hyperparameters

 - **Sequence length**: The number of LSTM cells to unroll when training.
-Currently 100, which at current window size, is ~3 seconds.
+Currently 100, which at current window size is ~3 seconds.
 Higher values mean slower build and training.
 Shorter values cost ability to learn long commands.
 Note that the inference graph is unaffected by sequence length; it only apples when training using backpropagation.
 - **Clip duration**: The duration of each saved clip of audio.
 Currently 10 seconds.
-Must be somewhat longer then the duration of the longest command + the time needed for the user to recognize a mistake and tell Aural2 to save audio.
-The user must listen to the whole clip when labeling, so excessively long clips waste the users time.
+Must be somewhat longer than the duration of the longest command + the time needed for the user to recognize a mistake and tell Aural2 to save audio.
+The user must listen to the whole clip when labeling, so excessively long clips waste the user's time.
 - **Window size**: The number of samples of audio to use in each MFCC.
 Currently 512 samples.
-Smaller windows will increase time resolution, and therefore, compute cost, at some (probably small) cost to the models ability to learn long therm patterns.
+Smaller windows will increase time resolution, and therefore compute cost, at some (probably small) cost to the models ability to learn long term patterns.
 Extremely small windows will cost low frequency accuracy.
 - **MFCC size**: The number of bins in the MFCC.
 Currently 13 because that was the default in the TensorFlow implementation.
-Larger values will get better frequency resoluteness at some cost to model size and compute cost.
+Larger values will get better frequency resolution at some cost to model size and compute cost.
-- **Mini batch size**: The number of labeled sequences on which to compute loss when training.
+- **Mini-batch size**: The number of labeled sequences on which to compute loss when training.
 Currently 7.
-Larger values will result in better accuracy in loss calculation, and consequently smoother gradient decent along with less training overhead, but with greater compute cost per mini batch.
+Larger values will result in better accuracy in loss calculation, and consequently smoother gradient decent along with less training overhead, but with greater compute cost per mini-batch.
 - **LSTM state size**: The number of float32s in which the LSTM stores its state.
 Currently 64.
 Larger values allow the model to remember more complex state while requiring more memory and compute.
 Extremely large values will allow overfitting.

 ## LSTM Model
 Aural2 uses a fairly standard stacked LSTM.
-Sound is recorded at a sample rate of 16,000Hz with 16 bit depth.
+Sound is recorded at a sample rate of 16,000 Hz with 16-bit depth.
 512 sample windows of this audio are fed into a TF graph to compute the MFCC, producing a tensor of shape \[13\].
 This tensor is used as the input to the first LSTM.
 This LSTM produces an output of the same size as its state which is used as the input for the second LSTM.